ccao-data/people/.github/ISSUE_TEMPLATE/onboard-external.md

 ---
 name: Onboard external
 about: For onboarding external collaborators and partners
-title: "Onboard [FULL NAME OR ORGANIZATION]"
+title: Onboard [FULL NAME OR ORGANIZATION]
 labels: external
+assignees: ''

 ---

 Thank you for partnering with the Cook County Assessor's Data Department.
 Please read the content below to get started.